CarlosHenr1que/js-advanced-course/README.md

 # js-advanced-curse
-Aplication developed in the Advanced Java Script curse in Alura
+Aplication developed in the Advanced Java Script course in Alura

 ![IMAGEOFAPLICATION](/.github/jsaplication.png)